wuv21/voting-sys-vis/js/MapChart.md

 ![MapChart Example](../img/colorless_mapchart.png)

 ## General Notes
 This chart requires a TopoJSON file in order to be used.
 In our example we created the United States map with [this TopoJSON file](../data/map/us.json).

--- say something about data join stuff and other required info
+-- say something about data join stuff and how to call the chart? and other required info (MapChart.datum([]))